Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 #### Configure the TodoListService project

 1. Open the solution in Visual Studio 2015.
-2. In the TodoListService project, open the `config.json` file.
+2. In the TodoListService project, open the `appsettings.json` file.
 3. Find the `Tenant` property and replace the value with your AAD tenant name, e.g. contoso.onmicrosoft.com.
-4. Find the app key `Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
+4. Find the `Audience` property and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.

 #### Configure the TodoListClient project